 - In 2016, partnered with the Hi-Vu Road Association to make major improvements to the road and culverts to significantly reduce runoff into the lake.

-- The summer of 2016 (and planned for 2017) volunteers documented all plants found in the lake, providing us a baseline for future reference.
+- In the summers of 2016 and 2017 volunteers documented all plants found in the lake, providing us a baseline for future reference.
 This information was provided to Maine VLMP.

 - Avoiding infestation by invasive species is key to maintaining the quality of Watchic Lake.
 Members of the Watchic Lake Association regularly check for invasive plants when they are out on the lake (many are Maine certified).
 Recently a volunteer spotted something concerning.
 They took a sample and sent it off for analysis by the Water Resource Specialist at Portland Water District.
 It turned out to be a native species called “Sago Pondweed”, and not an issue for the lake.
 This serves a reminder to all of us to always remove all plants from your canoe, kayak, boat, trailer, oars/paddles, fishing gear and anchor when going in and out of a body of water.